The Ultimate Itinerary for 7 Days in Ireland

 Explore the Heart of Ireland in Dublin

 Exploring the streets of Dublin is the perfect way to finish your 7 days in Ireland itinerary.
 Simply because it is extremely difficult to drive within the city.
 Furthermore, after driving for 6 days in a row, it is nice to relax and visit some of the most well-known pubs in the world.
-A trip to Dublin is not complete without visiting the Guinness Storehouse, The Brazen Head and The Temple Bar.
+A few Dublin attractions you should not miss are the Guinness Storehouse, The Brazen Head and The Temple Bar.
 Other sites to see that does not include alcohol – Dublin Castle, St. Patrick’s Cathedral, Ha’penny Bridge, Trinity College Library, St. Stephen’s Green and Kilmainham Goal.

 Traditional Irish Dance and Craic

 There is no better way to spend your last night in Ireland than with traditional Irish food, dancing, music, and craic.
 So, visit Johnnie Fox’s Pub to experience one of the best nights of your life.
 Johnnie Fox’s Pub is the highest pub in Dublin and not easy to get to, so I highly recommend booking their shuttle bus.
 Furthermore, the pub has a wide variety of traditional Irish cuisine and nightly live music, but the real treat is their Hooley Show.
 Our night at Johnnie Fox’s Pub was one of our favorite experiences of our entire 7 days in Ireland.
 The entire show was outstanding!
 The band played Irish music we had never heard before and then some favorites like Galway Girl and Whiskey in a Jar.
 In between songs they would tell stories and crack jokes (craic) and then towards the end of the show the Irish dancers came on stage.
 I honestly cannot put words onto paper (online) to give this show justice so you will have to trust me when I say, go to Johnnie Fox’s Pub Hooley Night!